preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 Revert to an earlier version
 *****************************
-If somthing goes really wrong when editing a process, you can revert back to an earlier version.
+If something goes really wrong when editing a process, you can revert back to an earlier draft version of the process.

+**Note!**: Draft versions are only available until you publish.
+When a process is published, all draft versions for that edition of the process are removed.
+You can not revert back to an earlier published version.

 Use the option "Revert" in the menu to the right.

 .. image:: revert-process-1.png